Rubin-unige/assignment2_rt_part1/README.md

 chmod +x ~/ros_ws/src/assignment2_rt_part1/scripts/action_client_node.py
 chmod +x ~/ros_ws/src/assignment2_rt_part1/scripts/service_node.py
 ```
-You can proceed now to launch either the **Python** version of the nodes.
+You can proceed now to launch the **Python** version of the nodes.
 Both node is launched by launch file.

 #### Running the Python Version
 To launch the Python version of the nodes, use the following command: